 - Natural Products: To support the national bio-economy agenda via the empowerment of natural product based industries through bioactive feedstock security.

-- Economic & Strategic Analysis: To conduct socio-economic research and strategic analysis on forestry and environmental issues for national development.
+- Economic and Strategic Analysis, and Social Forestry: To conduct socio-economic research and strategic analysis on forestry and environmental issues for national development.

 The results of FRIM’s research are published in peer-reviewed scientific journals and also transferred to relevant government agencies involved in overseeing and managing forests, as well as forest-related industries.

-FRIM is one of the top eco-tourism destinations in Malaysia, offering visitors various attractions and activities such as nature trails, waterfalls, nature education centre, camping and picnic sites, botanic gardens and arboreta.
-One of its main attractions is its Canopy Walkway, spanning 150m and suspended 30m above the ground.
+FRIM is also one of the top eco-tourism destinations in Malaysia, offering visitors various attractions and activities such as nature trails, waterfalls, nature education centre, camping and picnic sites, botanic gardens and arboreta.

 - To generate scientific knowledge for the understanding, management, conservation and use of forest resources